KurtSanders/Hubitat-Xbar/README.md

 	```

 	* **Xbar Plugin Configuration Steps**
-		* Configure the required OAuth API (format xxx-xxx~http://xxx) string in the Xbar 'Hubitat_XBar.5m.py' plugin preferences screen.  ==(The local API access string allows access when your Apple  computer is connected to your Home Network (same as Hubitat Elevation Hub).
+		* Configure the required OAuth API (format xxx-xxx~http://xxx) string in the Xbar 'Hubitat_XBar.5m.py' plugin preferences screen.

+			> The local API access string allows access when your Apple  computer is connected to your Home Network (same as Hubitat Elevation Hub).
 The cloud API access string allows 'anywhere' access from both Home and outside your Home Network (anywhere your computer has network access.
-Please ensure you have strong security controls on your computer to prevent unwanted access to your Hubitat devices)==
+Please ensure you have strong security controls on your computer to prevent unwanted access to your Hubitat devices.

 			![Hubitat → Xbar API Oauth Screen](https://raw.githubusercontent.com/KurtSanders/Hubitat-Xbar/main/Images/APIOauthScreen.jpg)